oracle/python-cx_Oracle/doc/src/session_pool.rst

 .. attribute:: SessionPool.max_lifetime_session

-    This read-write attribute returns the lifetime (in seconds) for all of the sessions in the pool.
-Sessions in the pool are terminated when they have reached their lifetime.
-If timeout is also set, the session will be terminated if either the idle timeout happens or the max lifetime setting is exceeded.
+    This read-write attribute returns the maximum length of time (in seconds) that a pooled session may exist.
+Sessions that are in use will not be closed.
+They become candidates for termination only when they are released back to the pool and have existed for longer than max_lifetime_session seconds.
+Note that termination only occurs when the pool is accessed.
+A value of 0 means that there is no maximum length of time that a pooled session may exist.
 This attribute is only available in Oracle Database 12.1.

     .. versionadded:: 5.3